Defamation in South Australia

-The law of defamation is designed to protect an individual’s reputation, while still maintaining the right to free speech.
-In South Australia it is governed by the common law and the Defamation Act.
+The law of defamation is designed to protect an individual’s reputation, while still upholding the right of individuals to free speech.
+In South Australia defamation is governed by the common law and by the Defamation Act 2005.
 Previously, defamation was divided into two categories – libel and slander – but now it is all called defamation.
 To prove defamation there are three elements – that the material was communicated to another person/s, that the material identifies someone and the material is defamatory.
 The particular person does not have to be specifically identified in the statement if the words used cause people who know the complainant to believe that they are being referred to in the material.

-The test of whether a statement is defamatory depends on the standards of the community as a whole and that of a section or group.
+The test of whether a statement is defamatory depends on the standards of the community as a whole and that of a section or group within the community.
 It is not a defence that a person was only repeating what another said, or that the person who heard or read it did not believe it.
-Depending on the amount of damages sought, actions can be brought in the Supreme, District or Magistrates Court.
+Depending on the amount of damages sought, actions can be brought in the Supreme Court, District Court or Magistrates Court.
 In deciding how much to award in defamation proceedings, the court must ensure that there is an appropriate and rational relationship between the harm suffered and the amount awarded.

-- Innocent dissemination protects people such as newsagents, booksellers and internet service providers who unwittingly publish defamatory matter.
+- The defence of innocent dissemination under section 30 of the Defamation Act 2005 protects people such as newsagents, booksellers and internet service providers who unwittingly publish defamatory matter.

-- Truth, but the defamer must prove that all of the material is substantially correct.
+- The defence of truth, but the alleged defamer must prove that all of the material is substantially correct.

 - If the matter contains several claims, some true and some not and the plaintiff’s reputation is not harmed any more than it would be from only the claims that are true.

-- If the words used are not a statement of fact but of opinion.
+- The defence of honest opinion under section 29 of the Defamation Act 2005, where the words used were not a statement of fact but of opinion.
 The words must be considered in context.
 The opinions must be based on facts, be fair and honestly held and not motivated by malice.

-- If it is in public interest, which includes statements about the conduct of people holding public office and comments on artistic works such as books and plays or a review of a restaurant’s food.
-The Act provides a defence of honest opinion if the opinion concerns a matter of public interest and is substantially true or is based on privileged material.
+- The defence of public interest under section 27A of the Defamation Act 2005, which is available in relation to statements about the conduct of people holding public office and comments on artistic works such as books and plays or a review of a restaurant’s food.

-- Qualified privilege occurs where the person making the statement has a legal, social or moral duty to comment and the recipient has an interest to receive it.
+- The defence of qualified privilege under section 28 of the Defamation Act 2005.
+This defence applies where the person making the statement has a legal, social or moral duty to comment and the recipient has an interest in receiving it.
 It includes giving a reference for a job applicant, communications between teachers and parents or between employers and employees.
 The person making the statements must not be motivated by malice and must believe that what they say is true.

 - If it is a report of certain proceedings, including parliamentary, judicial and government proceedings and incorporated company shareholders meetings.